 As shocking as these crimes are, few crimes committed by juveniles have caused as much fury and concern as that of Dedrick Owens.
+Six-year-old

-Six-year-old Dedrick found a .32-caliber semiautomatic pistol in his uncle's home and took it to school.
-During a class-changing period, in the presence of a teacher and 22 students, Dedrick velled at Kayla Rolland, also age 6, "I don't like you," before pulling a gun from his pants and shooting her.
+Dedrick found a .32-caliber semiautomatic pistol in his uncle's home and took it to school.
+During a class-changing period, in the presence of a teacher and 22 students, Dedrick yelled at Kayla Rolland, also age 6, "I don't like you," before pulling a gun from his pants and shooting her.
 The bullet entered Kayla's right arm and traveled through her vital organs.
 She grabbed her stomach, then her neck, gasping for air.
 Kayla died soon after being shot, despite the teacher's call for emergency services.
 After firing the shot, Dedrick threw the handgun into a wastebasket and fled to a nearby restroom, where he was found by a teacher and taken into police custody.
-Because of his age, Dedrick could not be charged with murdering Kayla (but would go on to become a violent criminal).
+Because of his age, Dedrick could not be charged with murdering Kayla.
 In 1893, the U.S. Supreme Court ruled in Allen v.
 United States that any child younger than age 7 could not be guilty of a felony or punished for a capital offense because he or she is presumed to be incapable of forming criminal intent.6

-Juvenile crime is not only a problem in the United States, but also around the world (see Box 1.1, the "Delinquency Around the Globe" feature).
-A largescale study of nearly 30,000 children selected from 21 societies including China, Croatia, Denmark, Finland, France, Greece, Hong Kong, Iran, Italy, Jamaica, Lithuania, Netherlands, Poland, Portugal, Puerto Rico, Romania, Serbia, Singapore, Thailand, Turkey, and the United States found remarkable agreement among teachers and parents in terms of identifying and rating mild, moderate, and serious forms of conduct problems and delinquency.
+Juvenile crime is not only a problem in the United States, but also around the world (see Box 1.1 the "Delinquency Around the Globe" feature).
 As in the United States, serious juvenile crime constitutes only a small fraction of the offenses youths commit across the globe.
 Most juvenile crimes involve relatively less serious offenses, such as larceny-theft, liquor law violations, use of fake IDs, and petty drug offenses.
 But even minor forms of delinquency can have deadly consequences.
-Consider that in recent years many youths have smoked K2-an herbal-blend home status
+Consider that in recent years youths have smoked K2-an herbal-blend home incense-that is sometimes marketed as synthetic marijuana but with 10 times the intensity.
+Ingestion of K2 can contribute to serious physical and psychiatric problems, and has been linked to overdoses and suicides.
+K2 is banned in many cities across the United States and in other countries, including Austria, France, and Germany.7 Thus, even innocuous household items can contribute to violations of law among juveniles.